 An investment bond is similar to a managed fund – but is typically sold through insurance and mutual companies (like AMP, Australian Unity, GenLife, etc).
-Investment bonds can be a tax-effective way to save for something big over the long term – like your children’s or grandchildren’s education, because capital gains are not taxed when held for more than 10 years.
+Investment bonds can be a tax-effective way to save for something big over the long term – like your children’s or grandchildren’s education, because earnings on the investment are tax free and do not need to be included in assessable income when held for more than 10 years.

 Investment bonds are different to corporate or government bonds, which represent a loan from an investor to a borrower (such as a corporation or government entity) and will receive a regular payment at a fixed interest rate.